aaniket-rana442/intents/README.md

 # intents

-Design and implement an Android application that performs the following tasks:
+Design and implement an Android application that performs the following tasks:<br>
 •	Create two screens and transfer user data (Username and User Type) from the first screen to the second screen using Explicit Intent.
 •	On the second screen, provide buttons to perform the following actions using Implicit Intents: o	Open Play Store